-Section 84.
-Section 7-33-2106, MCA, is amended to read: "7-33-2106.
-Details relating to board of trustees of fire district -- election -- voter qualification.
-(1) (a) The five trustees initially appointed by the county commissioners hold staggered terms of office until their successors are elected or appointed and qualified as provided in this section.

-- (b) The initial trustees' terms of office must be drawn by lot and include: - (i) 3 years for one trustee; - (ii) 2 years for two trustees; and - (iii) 1 year for two trustees. - (c) Upon expiration of the terms provided in subsection (1)(b), each subsequent trustee shall serve a 3-year term of office. - (2) Trustees must be elected as provided in 13-1-104(3), 13-1-401, and subsection (3) of this section [section 6] or appointed as provided in subsection (4) of this section.
-The term of office is 3 years beginning begins at the first district meeting following their the trustee's election or appointment and continuing continues until their successors are a successor is elected or appointed and qualified. - (3) Appointments to fill vacancies occurring during the term of office of a trustee must be made by the county governing body and appointees shall hold office until the next regular election. - (4) An elector, as defined in Title 13 13-1-101, who resides in the district or any holder of title to lands within the district who presents a proof of payment of taxes on the lands at the polling place is eligible to vote in the election. - $\frac{(3)}{(5)}$ Candidates for the office of trustee of the fire district to be filled by election may be nominated by petition signed by a least five qualified electors filed with the election administrator or deputy election administrator at least 75 days before the election day and signed by at least five electors of the district within the time period specified in 13-10-210.
+- "7-33-2106.
+Details relating to board of trustees of fire district -- election -- qualified electors.
+(1) (a) The five trustees initially appointed by the county commissioners hold staggered terms of office until their successors are elected or appointed and qualified as provided in this section. - (b) The initial trustees' terms of office must be drawn by lot and include: - (i) 3 years for one trustee; - (ii) 2 years for two trustees; and - (iii) 1 year for two trustees. - (c) Upon expiration of the terms provided in subsection (1)(b), each subsequent trustee shall serve a 3-year term of office. - (d) A term of office begins on the date of the trustee's election or appointment. - (2) Trustees must be elected as provided in 13-1-104(3), 13-1-401, and subsection (3) of this section or appointed as provided in subsection (4) of this section.
+The term of office is 3 years beginning at the first district meeting following their election or appointment and continuing until their successors are elected or appointed and qualified Trustee elections shall be conducted in accordance with [section 4]. - (3) Appointments to fill vacancies occurring during the term of office of a trustee must shall be made by the county governing body and appointees shall hold office until the next regular election.

-(4)(6) If the number of candidates is equal to or less than the number of positions to be elected, the election administrator may cancel the election in accordance with 13-1-304.
+- (4) An elector, as defined in Title 13 13-1-101, who resides in the district or any holder of title to lands within the district who presents a proof of payment of taxes on the lands at the polling place is eligible to vote in the election. - (3)(5) Candidates for the office of trustee of the fire district to be filled by election may be nominated for candidacy by petition signed by a least five qualified electors.
+The petition must be filed with the election administrator or deputy election administrator at least 75 days before the election day and signed by at least five electors of the district within the time period specified in [section 2]. - (4)(6) If the number of candidates is equal to or less than the number of positions to be elected, the election administrator may cancel the election in accordance with 13-1-304.
 If an election is not held, the county governing body shall declare elected by acclamation each candidate who filed a nominating petition for a position.
 If a nomination is not made for one or more trustee offices, the county governing body shall appoint one or more trustees as necessary to fill those offices.
-A trustee taking office pursuant to this subsection serves the trustee term of office as if that trustee had been elected.

-(5) The trustees shall organize by choosing presiding officers and appointing one member to act as secretary."
+A trustee taking office pursuant to this subsection serves the trustee term of office as if that trustee had been elected. - (5) (7) The trustees shall organize by choosing presiding officers and appointing one member to act as secretary."

 '''

-{Internal References to 7-33-2106: 7-33-2120 7-33-2403 7-33-2403 }
+{Internal References to 7-33-2106: x7-33-2120 x7-33-2403 x7-33-2403 }

 '''

-"7-34-2110.
+- "7-34-2110.
 Resolution calling for election.
-(1) The board of county commissioners in its resolution may make changes in the boundaries of the proposed district that it considers advisable, without including any additional lands not described in the petition, and it shall call an election upon the question of the creation of the district.
+(1) The board of county commissioners in its resolution may make changes in the boundaries of the proposed district that it considers advisable, without including any additional lands not described in the petition, and it shall call an election upon the question of the creation of the district. - special election is to be held or whether the matter is to be determined at the next general election.

-(2) The board shall designate in its resolution whether a

-special election is to be held or whether the matter is to be determined at the next general election.
 If a special election is ordered, the board shall specify in its order the date for the election.
-The special election must be held in conjunction with a regular or primary election. the day the election is to be held, subject to [section 6].
-The election must also be conducted in accordance with [section 6]"
+The special election must be held in conjunction with a regular or primary election The election shall be conducted in accordance with [section 4]."